 Wall Safes – A wall safe can be a fantastic way to keep your precious items safely secured.
 After all, not only should a safe be difficult to break open, but with a wall safe, it can be difficult to find in the first place too.
 These types of safes can usually be simply installed in your home in a few hours and once put into your wall, you can cover it with a mirror or painting to avoid it being detected.

 Fireproof Home Safe – If you are concerned about a fire ruining your possessions, then a fireproof home safe could be worth buying.
 Remember though, that in order for a safe to be considered fire-resistant and to ensure proper fire protection, the safe itself needs to be able to protect the contents inside it for at least half an hour from extreme heat.

 Lockbox-Style Home Safe – If you simply want to make sure that your passports, cash or maybe a few bits of important jewellery are kept safe, then a lockbox-style home safe may be worth buying.
 Usually fire resistant to a point and readily portable, it can help to protect valuables in your home.
 However, it is not necessarily recommended for high-cost items.
 These are often found in hotels and apartments.

 Biometric Safe – If you are looking for a safe that has a biometric lock and an affordable price tag then deciding to buy a biometric safe may be your best option.
-With many kinds of biometric safes, you have the option of a mounting bracket too, which makes it more difficult for thieves to try and run off with your safe and your personal belongings inside too.
-Furthermore, most biometric safes give you the option for saving up to 30 different types of fingerprints, which gives you more options.
+With many kinds of biometric safes, you have the option of a mounting bracket too, which makes it more difficult for thieves to try and run off with your safe and your personal belongings inside.
+Furthermore, most biometric safes give you the option for saving up to 30 different types of fingerprints.